List of unproduced films based on DC Comics imprints: Early attempt of DMZ TV series

 By February 2014, Syfy was planning on making a TV series adaptation of the DMZ comics with former Mad Men writers and executive producers Andre and Maria Jacquemetton.
 Executive producer for the pilot is David Heyman, who previously worked on Harry Potter, Gravity and was working on the film adaptation of the Vertigo comic series Fables.
 In 2019, HBO Max acquired the rights for the series, with Ava DuVernay directing the pilot and Roberto Patino as writer and showrunner.
 The show premiered in March 2022.

 Amped/Jacked TV series

 In April 2015, Supernatural creator Eric Kripke was writing the comic book series called Amped (later retitled Jacked) for DC and Vertigo to be released in fall 2015.
-In the same time USA Network was developing a TV adaptation of the comic book series.
+At the same time, USA Network was developing a TV adaptation of the comic book series.
 Kripke was to serve as both writer and executive producer of the show, co-produced by Kripke Enterprises and Warner Horizon Television.
 No production news has followed since.